Robin59/Got-BoardGame/README.md

 -----

 The Game is not complete and the documentation is not clear or inexistent.
 I intend to improve the game, clean the code and write the documentation as soon as possible.
+Right now the code is a mess, I feel like it will be very hard to anyone to help on the core game.
+But you can change the place where pieces appear, open src/graphism/Board.java , go to the method coordinate and change the values.
+Also I intend to do a small tutorial(but not in game) to explain how to play the game.
+It seems to have small differences between the Linux and windows version, the windows  version is not tested and more bugs may occur.